Canon 7D II vs Olympus E-M10 II

 Feature comparison: Canon 7D II vs Olympus E-M10 II

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the E-M10 II has an electronic viewfinder (2360k dots), while the 7D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 7D Mark II has a higher magnification than the one of the E-M10 II (0.63x vs 0.62x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 7D II and Olympus E-M10 II in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 7D Mark II, but is missing on the E-M10 II is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The Canon 7D II and the Olympus E-M10 II both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.